 - A wide variety of health advantages may be gained by eating paneer, one of the most nutritious meals.
 Delicious paneer may be prepared in a variety of ways.
 It is a fantastic pre-workout snack for individuals who go to the gym or run.
 In 100 grams of paneer, you get 19 grams of protein, which is enough to meet most of your daily protein needs.
 You must, however, be aware of the appropriate protein intake for your weight and lifestyle.
 Paneer nutrition is necessary to ensure that your diet has enough protein.

 - A protein-rich paneer is a fantastic option, particularly for vegetarians.
-There are nine necessary amino acids in a protein, so it has a biological value of 80-86 per cent.
+There are nine necessary amino acids in a protein, so it has a biological value of 80-86 percent.
 Aside from being required for cellular structure, proteins also play a crucial role in sustaining development, mending tissues, boosting our immune systems, and regulating blood volume.
 Proteins are scarce in Indian diets, which are primarily cereal-based.
-Instead of dals, paneer may make a snack or even eat raw.
+Instead of dals, paneer may make as a snack or even eaten raw.
 Consuming it is a cinch because of its lack of flavour, making it simple to flavour and match with practically any food.